Murtaza-Kazmi/Murtaza-Kazmi/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Python, Nodejs, Express, C++, Reactjs, HTML, and CSS.
+- 🔭 I’m currently working on Python, Typescript, React.js, Material UI, and Nextjs.
-- 🌱 I’m currently learning about Cloud Computing - AWS.
+- 🌱 I’m currently learning Quantum Computing & Programming, FE Dev, Business Intelligence (working on tools like Quicksight), Network Security, Operations & Tech Mgmt, HCI, & Arabic.
-- 👯 I’m looking to collaborate on interesting projects...
+- 👯 I’m looking to collaborate on AI/Quantum research projects...
-- 🤔 I’m looking for help with FYP ideas!
+- 🤔 I’m looking for help with FYP funding.
 - 📫 How to reach me: murtaza.kazmi.75@gmail.com
-- 😄 Pronouns: MK
+- 😄 Pronouns: he/him
-- ⚡ Fun fact:  You can hear a blue whale's heartbeat from more than 2 miles away!
+- ⚡ Fun fact:  You can hear a blue whale's heartbeat from more than 2 miles away.